 Your call-to-action button should be the main action you want your audience to carry out.

-For example, if you would like your, viewers, to purchase your paintings or drawings from your personal artist website the call-to-action button should say “Shop Now” and link them directly to your online art gallery.
+For example, if you want your viewers to purchase your paintings or drawings from your artist website, the call-to-action button should say “Shop Now” and link them directly to your online art gallery.

 To edit the Shop Now button, hover over it and a dropdown box will appear with the option to test button, get sales, edit button or delete button.